PEAK-Legacy/Contextual/README.txt

    threading dependency, and still not having a reasonable way to test or configure alternate implementations.
 Plus, thread-locals don't really support asynchronous programming or co-operative multitasking.
-What if somebody wants to use your library under Twisted?
+What if somebody wants to use your library under Twisted, and needs private instances for each socket connection?

 But now there's a better choice.

 The "Contextual" library (``peak.context``) lets you create pseudo-singletons and pseudo-global variables that are context-sensitive and easily replaceable.
-They look and feel just like old-fashioned globals and singletons, but because they are safely scalable to threads and tasks as well as being replaceable for testing or other dynamic contexts, you don't have to worry about what happens "later".
+They look and feel just like old-fashioned globals and singletons, but because they are safely scalable to threads and tasks (as well as being replaceable for testing or other dynamic contexts), you don't have to worry about what happens "later".

 Contextual singletons are even better than thread-local variables, because they support asynchronous programming with microthreads, coroutines, or frameworks like Twisted.
-A simple context-switching API lets you instantly change from one logical task's context to another.
+A simple context-switching API lets you instantly swap out all the services and variables from one logical task, with those of another task.
 This just isn't possible with ordinary thread-locals.

 Meanwhile, "client" code that uses context-sensitive objects remains unchanged: the code simply uses whatever the "current" object is supposed to be.

-And, isn't that all you wanted to do in the first place?
+And isn't that all you wanted to do in the first place?

 Replaceable Singletons